bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 considered deprecated by the Ansible team. *loop*, the replacement, is progressively being added into the stack.

-First example is with loop:
+A first loop example can be:

 .. code-block:: yaml